 Carpet is one of the softest flooring materials out there, providing a cushioned surface for your feet in almost any location.
 So, it’s important to know the characteristics of the different types of carpet materials available, to ensure you get the appropriate one for your space.
 Even though the number of carpet choices can be easily overwhelming, taking time to break it all down will make your purchase decision easier.

 So, let’s start with the two most common types: cut pile and loop pile.
 There are various styles in these common types.

-This carpet gets its durability through the fiber used, the density of the tufts, and the twist of the yarn.
-There are five popular cut pile styles to choose from:
+This carpet type gets its durability through the fiber used, the density of the tufts, and the twist of the yarn.
+There are five popular cut pile carpet styles to choose from:

 -Plush: Plush style, sometimes called “velvet cut pile,” features short, luxurious, densely packed fibers that create a rich surface for your feet.
 To find out more about plush carpet, check out our other blog here.